TheWalrus368/Servo_Controllers/README.md

 # Servo Controller
-Control multiple servos using the Pololu Maestro controller with ROS2 and Python. i2c Will be included soon.
+Control multiple servos using motor controllers with ROS2 and Python.

 ## Description
 This project provides a Python-based interface to control servos using the Pololu Maestro controller.